What Is Heck Is Organizational Health? 10 Questions Answered by Steve

 Question: How can someone who’s not in the upper levels of their organization make an impact on its health?

 While it’s true that no one can influence an organization like the leader and that without a leader’s commitment and involvement, organizational health cannot become a reality, there are many things that employees deeper in an organization can do to make health more likely.
 First, they have to speak truth upward in the organization.
 Most leaders, even the struggling ones, want to get better.
 When an employee is courageous and wise enough to come to them with respect, kindness and honesty, most leaders will be grateful.
 Without honest upward feedback, a leader cannot get better.
-Beyond that, people deeper in an organization can focus on making their own departments healthier and not getting too distracted or discouraged by their inability to change things outside of their “circle of influence,” as Stephen Covey says.
+Beyond that, people deeper in an organization can focus on making their own departments healthier and not getting too distracted or discouraged by their inability to change things outside of their“ circle of influence,” as Stephen Covey says.
 By focusing on their own departments and their own areas of influence, they provide others with an example to follow.

 Question: What’s something I can do tomorrow morning to get started?

-The first thing anyone can do immediately to begin the process of making their organizations healthier is, to begin with, themselves and their team.
+The first thing anyone can do to begin the process of making the organization healthier is starting wth themselves and their team.
 A leader has to understand and embrace the concept of being vulnerable, which inspires trust in the leadership team.
 That trust is the foundation for teamwork, which is one of the cornerstones of organizational health.
-If a leader cannot be vulnerable, cannot admit his or her mistakes, shortcomings or weaknesses, others will not be vulnerable and organizational health becomes impossible.
+If a leader cannot be vulnerable, cannot admit their mistakes, shortcomings, or weaknesses, others will not be susceptible, and organizational health becomes impossible.

-Question: What’s the first step any company can take to start achieving organizational health?
+Question: What’s the first step any company can take to start achieving organizational success?

 The first step in becoming healthy is to get the leadership team together, offsite, for a couple of days of focused, rigorous, honest discussion.
 Nothing touchy-feely, but rather a practical session around everything from how the team behaves to how it will succeed to what its most important priority needs to be.
 That first session will provide the momentum a team needs to lead the organization to health.

-How healthy is your organization? take the free survey!
+How healthy is your organization?
+Take the free survey!